Access to medicinal cannabis products: steps to using access schemes

-Prior to lodging an application to access a medicinal cannabis product through the above schemes, you must have identified a specific therapeutic good from a known sponsor who is able to legally export and/or supply the good in Australia.
+Prior to lodging an application to access a medicinal cannabis product through the above schemes, you must have identified a specific therapeutic good from a known sponsor who is able to legally import and/or supply the good in Australia.
 The sponsor should also provide you with all the following necessary information required to support the application.

 The following information on the proposed product should accompany the application:

 |Trade name||The brand name of the product as displayed on the product label.|

 |Active ingredient(s) and concentration or proportion of active ingredient(s)||The name, strength and/or concentration of each active ingredient in the finished product.|

 |Dosage form||The pharmaceutical form in which a product is presented for therapeutic administration, for example tablet, capsule, liquid oil.|

 |Name of the sponsor||The name of the sponsor of the good.|